inside.ewu.edu

 Pre-requisites: must be admitted to grad program.

-This course is designed to prepare students for their first clinic experience in speech-language pathology.
+Designed to prepare students for their first clinic experience in speech-language pathology.

 CMSD 561S.
 CLINICAL PRACTICUM.
 2-6 Credits.